BrianHan113/IoT-HomeAutomation-ESP32/README.md

 ### Getting started
 1. Flash esp32-HW-monitor on central esp32-s3
 2. Flash as many receiver esps as you would like
-3. Connect COM port of esp32-s3 to a USB port on your computer
+3. Connect COM port of esp32-s3 to a USB port on your computer (See wiring diagram)
 4. Flash whichever .HMI file (simplified or full) in nextion-HMI onto the nextion
 5. Make sure the esp32-s3 and the nextion share a common ground
-6. Start the ArduinoWeatherHardwareMonitor desktop app, make sure to run as admin
+6. Start the ArduinoWeatherHardwareMonitor desktop app, make sure to run as admin.
+For quick setup with no TideAPI functionality, execute ArduinoWeatherHardwaremonitor_RELEASE/SerialSender.exe.
+If you want Tide functionality, you must add your API key to the Secret_PLACEHOLDER.cs file, and recompile the project in Visual Studio.
 7. Select the appropriate serial port by right clicking the tray icon

 At this point, the waveforms and weather information should have loaded on the main page, the LOCKPC button and the music player should be working.
 Right click the tray icon to select your WinAmp installation folder and your music folder.
 You will only have to do this once, unless you change your WinAmp path or your music folder.
 The music player plays MP3, MIDI, MOD, MPEG-1, AAC, M4A, FLAC, WAV, WMA, Ogg Vorbis.

 ### General Information
-I have included all the specific hardware/sensors/parts I used for all the different peripherals below.
-You can definitely use different hardware, you will likely just have to modify the code in the peripheral projects.
+I have included all the specific hardware/sensors/parts I used for all the different peripherals under Wiring Diagrams.
+You can definitely use different hardware, but you will likely have to modify some code in the peripheral projects.

 All peripheral projects have EspIDs in their main.cpp files.
 You can change the names of these to anything you want.
+E.g. "living room lights", "garage motion sensor", etc.

 In settings, you can click directly on any numbers to bring up a on-screen numerical keyboard, and press the <strong>X</strong> to clear selections.
 You should always hit <strong>APPLY</strong> after changing any settings to keep the system up to date and accurate to what is shown on the settings page.